Francis–Barnett: History

 Riders such as Thomas G "Tommy" Meeten took part at Brooklands and Scottish Six Days Trial (SSDT) and stunts such as riding up Snowdon.
 On 12 July 1928, three riders started at the foot of Snowdon at railway station: John Moxon and Geoffrey Jones from Villiers, and Eric Barnett from Francis-Barnett.
 They completed the 3270 ft ascent in 22 minutes.
-The Supersport 172cc 2 3/4HP was awarded Gold and Silver medals at the SSDT in 1924.
+The Supersport 172cc 2 3/4HP was awarded gold and silver medals at the SSDT in 1924.

 Continuing with cost and simplicity in mind, the new wheels of the new Francis-Barnett were on spindles for easy removal.
-The 147cc Villiers two-stroke engine with flywheel magneto was light with a two-speed Albion gearbox, a three-speed was an option, and easily reassembled and at a low cost.
-The construction came with a no breakage forever guarantee.
+The 147cc Villiers two-stroke engine with flywheel magneto was light with a two-speed Albion gearbox, a three-speed was an option, and easily reassembled at a low cost.
+The construction came with a no-breakage guarantee forever.
 Other 250cc and 350cc machines were also produced with a sidecars as an option.
 The Pullman model followed in 1928 with a 344cc vertical in-line two-stroke Villiers engine.
-From 1928 to 1930 the black motorcycles followed the fashion and were coloured cream.
+From 1928 to 1930, the black motorcycles followed the fashion and were coloured cream.
 They reverted to black in 1931, and to Arden Green around 1947.